neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

 Once everything is set up nicely and hopefully without to much trouble, you:

 * will be able to easily access the Documentation offline in your browser
-* know howto work with git and hub effectively when editing the Documentation
+* know how to work with git and hub effectively when editing the Documentation
 * see the life updated changes in your browser
 * send pull request for your changes back to the Neos-Team
-* see howto do some basic formating with reStructuredText (rST)
+* see how to do some basic formatting with reStructuredText (rST)
-* know howto use the todo functionallity.
+* know how to use the todo functionality

 Let's get started: